 - Assign leaders from both organizations to work together to identify issues, perform analysis and recommend actions consistent with the goals of the partnership.
 Success or failure to achieve targeted results must be a primary component to these individuals’ personal performance assessment and bonus compensation for the performance period.

-Experience shows that there are three important things that dramatically improve the probability that two organizations will be successful as partners in an alliance or acquisition:
+Three things that dramatically improve the probability that two organizations will be successful as partners in an alliance or acquisition:

-- There must be a lot at stake for both parties.
+- High Stakes: There must be a lot at stake for both parties.
 This means there must be a lot to win if the goals are met and a lot to lose if they are not.